 Warning Signs

 School staff may become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Sally Veale (mental health and emotional wellbeing lead), or Katy Ghorbanian or Amanda Thompson, our pastoral leads.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns to Sally Veale (Designated Mental Health Lead), or Katy Ghorbanian or Amanda Thompson, our pastoral leads.

 Possible warning signs include: